• Menu

 What to ask your barber

-12. High and Tight Recon Men Haircut
+12. High and Tight Recon Haircut

 The High and tight recon is an extreme version of the high and tight.
 The sides and back are shaved very high, about 1 inch or 2 past the crown of the head.
 There is no blending between the sides and the top.
-The patch of hair left on the top forward part of the head is more narrow and smaller than in a high and tight.
+The patch of hair left on the top forward part of the head is narrow and smaller than in a high and tight one.
 The recon resembles an extremely short Mohawk.

 Source